rcornwell/TinyTcl/docs/user_guide.md

 Opens a file, if no access is given the file is opened for reading.
 Access can be used to specify how to open the file. perms is optional and is used on creating a file to set access permissions.
 Default is (0o666).
 Access can be, r,r+,w,w+,a,a+.
 If + option is given then the file is opened read/write.
-Returns the name of the channel openned.
+Returns the name of the channel opened.

 #### read ?-nonewline channel numChars